Whepstead

 Hamlets in the parish of Whepstead include Melon Green, Mickley Green and Stone Cross Green.

 There is one pub in Whepstead called The White Horse, which is a free house built in the 17th century.

 A community centre is located on the B1066 Bury St Edmunds to Hartest road.
 It is managed by the local community and is regularly used for activities including keep fit, carpet bowls, and the cricket club.

 Demography

 According to the Office for National Statistics, at the time of the United Kingdom Census 2001, Whepstead had a population of 427 with 181 households.

 Population change

 Location grid

+Mickley Green is to the East.